-This article gives a brief introduction to language development and includes age-appropriate activities for language-building for children birth to 3 years old.
+This article gives a brief introduction to language development and includes age-appropriate activities for children birth to 3 years old who are learning to talk.

 Learning to talk is a process that starts at birth, when your baby experiences how voices can sound.
 By 2 years old, most babies have a large vocabulary and can put words together to express their needs and ideas.
 Let’s see how this process unfolds and what you can do to encourage your baby’s ability to communicate.